Beckwourth Complex fires: September

 On September 6, the Dixie Fire burned up to the fire's scar and prevented any further growth along the Dixie Fire's eastern portion.
 On September 22, the Beckwourth Complex was 100% contained.

-Impacts
+Effects

 Evacuations

 The complex led to the mandatory evacuations, starting July 6, of portions of Plumas County including Beckwourth, California, Frenchman Cove, Frenchman Village, Maddalena and all recreational and residential areas of Frenchman Lake.
 The Doyle Grade area, in Lassen County, was also evacuated starting July 9.
 The Sugar Fire also resulted in mandatory evacuations in Washoe County, Nevada for Fish Springs, Flanigan Flats and Rancho Haven.

 To support relief efforts, the Portola Baptist Church in Portola, California, Lassen County Fairgrounds in Susanville, California, and Hug High School and the Reno-Sparks Livestock Events Center in Reno, Nevada, served as evacuation points.

 Recreational activities

-The fire has also impacted recreational activities.
-The majority of the fire area has been closed to the public, including trails, roads and points of interest, including Frenchman Lake, until September 1, 2021.
+The fire also impacted recreational activities.
+The majority of the fire area was closed to the public, including trails, roads and points of interest, including Frenchman Lake, until September 1, 2021.
 The fire damaged some facilities at the lake and campground.